Supporters and protesters come out to see presidential candidate Joe Biden in Dunmore

-DUNMORE, LACKAWANNA COUNTY (WBRE/WYOU-TV) Just a handful of protesters turned out today and not many more supporters showed up for presidential hopeful, Joe Biden’s visit.
+Just a handful of protesters turned out today and not many more supporters showed up for presidential hopeful Joe Biden’s visit to Pennsylvania.

 In any case, they all have an opinion to express about former Vice President Joe Biden and President Donald Trump.

-Joe Granteed, Plains resident, exclaimed, “I just wanted to show my support for President Trump and my displeasure with the democratic party that Joe Biden is the head of.”
+“I just wanted to show my support for President Trump and my displeasure with the democratic party that Joe Biden is the head of,” said Joe Granteed, President Trump supporter.

 Granteed wrote signs he hopes Biden and his supporters will read.